A malfunctioning laundry drain or a washing machine overflow is something many homeowners have likely faced.

 Remember that when water comes out of the washing machine hose, it is not just water but much other stuff.
 This discarded water is filled with grime, dirt, and, most importantly, soap scum or soap residue.

-The waste accumulates with use at the end of the drain hose attached to your washing, slows down the water passage, or causes the washer drains to overflow, eventually leading to a clogged drain.
-And you will soon see that it will start creating back pressure and make the discarded water flow backwards.
-But don’t worry because a clogged or blocked drainpipe is avoidable when you take corrective measures.
+Waste accumulates with use at the end of the drain hose attached to your washing machine, slowing down the water passage or causing the washer drains to overflow, eventually leading to a clogged drain.
+You will soon see that it starts creating back pressure and making the discarded water flow backwards.
+But don’t worry—a clogged or blocked drainpipe is avoidable when you take corrective measures.
 You can equip your washing machines with a lint trap or filter and clean them at least once a month.

 Ways To Stop Laundry Drains From Overflowing

 There are multiple ways to fix laundry drain blockages and prevent washing machine drain overflow.
-Some methods are long-term solutions, and sometimes they are more temporary.
-You can go for a DIY solution, a cheap alternative, replace your laundry with a high-efficiency washing machine or call a professional plumber who can better fix the situation.
+Some methods are long-term solutions, and others are more temporary.
+You can choose a DIY solution or a cheap alternative, replace your laundry with a high-efficiency washing machine, or call a professional plumber who can better fix the situation.

 On that note, let’s take a look at all the methods.